Cotton Priddy

 Thomas "Cotton" Priddy (August 29, 1928 – June 10, 1956) was a NASCAR Grand National race car driver from Louisville, Kentucky, USA.
 He was the driver who died at the Memphis-Arkansas Speedway during a race on June 10, 1956.

-He was traveling an estimated 90 mph, thrown clear, and suffered multiple fractures.
-He died an hour after the accident occurred in a West Memphis, Arkansas, hospital.
-This was his first time competing in a NASCAR grand-national race.
+It was the first time Priddy competed in a NASCAR grand-national race.
+On the 39th lap of the race, his Chevy sideswiped another driver and flipped down the dirt.
+Priddy was thrown clear from his car, he suffered multiple fractures and died about an hour after the accident occurred in a West Memphis, Arkansas hospital.
+The race was not stopped and was won by driver Ralph Moody.

+The qualifying of race itself was already marred by the death of another driver, Clint McHugh.

 Career

 Priddy was posthumously awarded $50 in winnings ($ when considering inflation) from his final race.
 Previously, he raced twice in the 1953 season.
 With zero finishes in the top ten, Priddy had only seventy-three laps of experience.
 Earning only a grand total of $125 at the time of his death ($ when considering inflation), his earnings were paltry even back in those days.

 Priddy's best finishes were on road courses with an average finish of 20th place; his average finish on dirt tracks was 28th place.